CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 The first thing we are going to do with this state is remove the initializations we have added in the `DeckMap` class (`initialViewState` and `mapStyle`).
 If we want to access the state from a component, the simplest way is to return some store state from within a [computed property](https://vuejs.org/guide/computed.html).
 In the `MapComponent` we are going to retrieve both the `viewstate` and the `basemap` state variables.

-We have two different options for retrieving state: the [`mapState`](https://vuex.vuejs.org/guide/state.html#the-mapstate-helper) helper and [`getters`](https://vuex.vuejs.org/guide/getters.html#getters)).
-We can use the `mapState` helper for directly retrieving state properties and we can define getters we want to compute derived state based on the store state to avoid repeating the same computation in multiple components.
+For retrieving state within a component we are going to use the [`mapState`](https://vuex.vuejs.org/guide/state.html#the-mapstate-helper) helper.
+We can use the `mapState` helper for directly retrieving state properties passing an array with the property names.
 As we want to retrieve more than one state variable, we must use the object spread operator to combine the different objects:

 ```javascript
 import { mapState, mapGetters } from 'vuex'